108 (number): Buddhism

 The Lankavatara Sutra has a section where the Bodhisattva Mahamati asks The Buddha 108 questions and another section where The Buddha lists 108 statements of negation in the form of "A statement concerning X is not a statement concerning X." In a footnote, D.T.
 Suzuki explains that the Sanskrit word translated as "statement" is pada which can also mean "foot-step" or "a position".
 This confusion over the word "pada" explains why some have mistakenly held that the reference to 108 statements in the Lankavatara refer to the 108 steps that many temples have.

 In Japan, at the end of the year, a bell is chimed 108 times in Buddhist temples to finish the old year and welcome the new one (Joya no Kane (除夜の鐘)).
 Each ring represents one of 108 earthly temptations (Bonnō) a person must overcome to achieve nirvana.

 Other references

+In Rosicrucianism, especially as taught today by AMORC, the Rosicrucian Order alternates between 108-year cycles of public activity and dormancy.

+Roman Catholic tradition holds that Romans delivered 108 blows to the stomach during the Passion of Jesus on the Cross.

 In the neo-Gnostic teachings of Samael Aun Weor, an individual has 108 chances (lifetimes) to eliminate his egos and transcend the material world before "devolving" and having the egos forcefully removed in the infradimensions.

 Once Odysseus returns home in the Odyssey, his son Telemachus tells him that there are 108 suitors of his wife, Penelope.

+In the Chinese classic Water Margin there are 108 outlaws.